TyberiusPrime/pypipegraph2/designgoals.md

 	and that allows rerunning the job graph, and such an improved interactive (notebook) experience.

+	It will also allow jobs that were absent temporarily to correctly discover whether their input changed.

 API:
 	The API will offer a pypipegraph compatibility layer,